 Glycon realizes the policies and regulations that surround medical waste removal and medical waste disposal.
 Let Glycon take the efforts and stress out of managing your facility’s medical waste flow.

-Glycon offers safe, compliant, and affordable medical waste disposal solutions customized to fit your requirements.
+Glycon offers safe, compliant, and affordable pharmaceutical waste disposal solutions customized to fit your requirements.
 Give Glycon a call today at (844) 494-8222